SENSUIKAN!

 31 March 1945:

-The STOCKTON picks up a surface radar contact.
-After spotting a surfaced submarine, Cdr Glennon tries to contact her by megaphone, but she crash-dives.
-The destroyer soon makes a sound contact and attacks with a salvo of depth charges.
-In seven attacks over the next four hours, Cdr Glennon expends all of his depth charges, but fails to inflict any significant damage on the I-8.
+STOCKTON picks up a surface radar contact.
+She engages the contact - a surfaced submarine - that crash-dives.
+The destroyer soon makes a sound contact and then attacks with a salvo of depth charges.
+In seven attacks over the next four hours, Cdr Glennon expends all of his depth charges.

 10 April 1945: